 5. Embrace criticism

 After you’ve taken the time to diligently proofread your text, give it to someone knowledgeable to review it for you.
-The rule of thumb is not to accept answers like “Yeah, it’s alright” or “It’s okay.”
+A good rule of thumb is not to accept answers like “Yeah, it’s alright” or “It’s okay.”

-Always look for a thorough review of your work and only ask people that have an eye for subtle mistakes.
+Always look for a thorough review of your work and only ask people who have good copyediting skills combined with an eye for subtle mistakes.

 6. Opt for a succinct copy

 In PR writing, brevity is critical.
 Always try to opt for strong explicit verbs rather than phrases.
 Limit your use of adverbs and don’t use too many adjectives.
-It is commonly known that journalists or editors often dedicate less than 10 seconds before deciding to discard your press release altogether.
+It is commonly known that journalists or editors often spend less than 10 seconds skimming through your writing before deciding to discard your press release altogether.
 This is why it’s essential to keep your press releases short and sweet.

 Naturally, this begs the question: What is the optimal word count for a press release?